alexshtf/alexshtf.github.io/_posts/2021-04-14-ProximalPointFM.md

 1. Discover the conditions on the step-size $$\eta$$ which ensure that we have a unique minimizer $$x_{t+1}$$.
 2. Find an explicit formula, or a simple algorithm, for computing $$x_{t+1}$$.

-Having done the above, we’ll have an algorithm which can train classifying factorization machines exploiting the entire loss function, instead of relying just on the information provided by its gradient.
+Having done the above, we’ll be able to construct an algorithm which can train classifying factorization machines which exploit the exact loss function, instead of just relying on its slope as in SGD.

 # Duality strikes again